The Town of Twillingate is the Iceberg Capital of the World. Come visit us and enjoy the town’s hospitality.

 Twillingate wasn’t discovered.
 It’s been lived in and loved for all of time.
 The island has a rich history, handed down through generations.
 We boast a natural beauty, appreciated by all-comers from around the world.
 Here we live a vibrant, traditional lifestyle – where our people are connected to the land, sea, and each other.

 Icebergs, whales, and flocks of tourists ebb and flow but, together, the Town of Twillingate and its people are building a community welcoming to business, people, and the opportunities they will bring.

-Here you can rediscover the iceberg capital of the world.
-Here you can rediscover the Town of Twillingate.
-Maybe you’ll even rediscover yourself.
+Here you can discover the iceberg capital of the world.
+Here you can discover the Town of Twillingate.
+Maybe you’ll even discover yourself.